raceintospace/raceintospace/doc/manual/manual.md

 **Game Level**

 There are 3 levels of difficulty: level 1 is easiest for that side, and 3 the hardest.
-Setting your opponent at a higher level handicaps them, which is why the game now defaults computer opponents to level 3.
+Setting your opponent at a higher level handicaps them, which is why the game defaults computer opponents to level 3.
 One thing to be aware of is that a human playing at level 2 or 3 can be fired if they do poorly enough.

 **Astronaut/Cosmonaut Selection**

 There are 3 levels of difficulty.
 Most of the difference is that at lower levels you see more information about your people.

-**Astronaut Roster**
+**2 Astronaut Roster**

 This is disabled in the current version of RIS.

 ~~This lets you edit the custom roster; it can be changed at the start of every new game.
 You can change names and/or skills; however, you can't exceed your total number of skill points—in order to add points to one skill, you must subtract some from another.
 Note that you can only save one custom roster.~~

-**Model and Roster Type**
+**4 Animation**

 This is disabled in the current version of RIS.

 ~~The Basic Model gives each side the same hardware costs, Max R&D, Max Safety, etc.  The Historical Model gives different values for these, meant to simulate the historical difference between the two space programs.
 In general, US hardware costs more but is more reliable, while Soviet hardware tends to be cheaper but less safe.~~

+**5 Model and Roster Type**

+In the Basic Model, the costs and Safety factors for US and Soviet hardware are identical.
+In the Historical Model there are differences between them, generally lower costs and Safety for the Soviet side.
+If you created a custom roster in a previous version of RIS or BARIS, you can load that instead of using the built-in roster.

 ### Advanced Preferences

 Advanced Preferences is specific to RIS; it didn't exist in BARIS.
 So the game doesn't offer a fancy graphical screen for it, just a plain text file.
 The file can be in different locations, but is usually found in a user's Documents\raceintospace folder (Windows) or ~/.raceintospace folder (Linux and Mac).
 Windows users may find it in an alternative location such as C:\Users\*username*\AppData\Local\VirtualStore\Program Files (x86)\raceintospace.
 Alternatively, it may be located in the folder where the game resides on your hard drive (e.g., Program Files or Program Files (x86) on Windows, /usr/games on Ubuntu).
 Wherever you find it, it will be named simply "`config`" (with no extension).
-Open the config file with a plain text editor such as Notepad or Mousepad.
+Open the config file with a plain text editor such as Notepad, Mousepad, or TextEdit.

 Advanced Preferences includes a list of settings you can change.
 Warning: some are technical or meant for developers; others are experimental or upsetting to game balance: in particular, `nofail`, `short_training`, `random_eq`, `eq_name_change`, and `atlasLunar`.
 Each setting is preceded by an explanation; for example:

     # Set to non-zero to enable randomization of nauts.
     # random_nauts

 If you should wish to randomize the skills of your astronauts/cosmonauts in the game, change the second line from `# random_nauts` to `random_nauts 1` (or higher).
 Be sure to remove the hash tag (`#`) before `random_nauts`; the hash tag makes that line a remark, so your setting will be ignored if you don't take it out.
+Also note the lack of an equal sign.

 The Advanced Preferences that will be of most interest to the average user (and which shouldn't break the game) are as follows.

 * `game_style` – Forces settings below to Classic behavior, if they have one: that is, it makes the game run mostly like original BARIS.

-* `female_nauts` - Allows, but does not require, players to choose female astronauts without receiving the news event which normally enables recruitment.
+* `female_nauts` – Allows, but does not require, players to choose female astronauts if they have not received the news event which normally enables recruitment.

     Political directives (via the news event) still mandate recruiting female candidates.